Neph0s/awesome-llm-role-playing-with-persona/README.md

 ## 🔔 News

+- **2025-03-14 I'd like to recommend [[arxiv-sanity-lite]](https://arxiv-sanity.org/), a paper recommendation system that I'm currently maintaining.
+Originally developed by Andrej Karpathy, this tool has proven invaluable in helping researchers discover relevant academic papers efficiently.
+I've found it particularly effective for staying up-to-date with research in specific topics, including LLM role-playing.**

 - **2024-10-09 🎉Our survey paper"*From Persona to Personalization:A Survey on Role-Playing Language Agents"* [[arxiv](https://arxiv.org/abs/2404.18231)] has been accepted to TMLR!**

 - **2024-08-19 FYI: Boson AI has released their benchmark *[[RPBench Leaderboard](https://boson.ai/rpbench/)]* and open-source model *[[Higgs-Llama-3 70B V2](https://huggingface.co/bosonai/Higgs-Llama-3-70B)]* which ranks first on it.**